eabdalmufid/restapi/README.md

 A modern REST API built with Next.js 16, TypeScript, and Tailwind CSS.
 This project provides a solid foundation for building scalable APIs with the latest web technologies.

+## 📖 Description

+This project serves as a comprehensive foundation for building REST APIs using Next.js 16 and TypeScript.
+It features:
+- Next.js 16 with App Router for flexible API development
+- Full TypeScript support for type-safe code
+- Tailwind CSS for utility-first styling
+- Pre-configured ESLint and Prettier for code quality
+- Ready-to-use API route examples
+- Modern JavaScript features (ES2017+)
+- React 19 integration

+Perfect for developers looking to build scalable APIs with the latest web technologies.

 ## 🖼️ Project Overview

 ![Project Screenshot](./public/landing-page.png)